OpenSDN-io/docs/opensdn-feature-architecture-guide/multiqueue-virtio-vnc.rst

 :date: 2017-02-24

-Tungsten Fabric 3.2 adds support for multiqueue for the DPDK-based vrouter.
+OpenSDN 3.2 adds support for multiqueue for the DPDK-based vrouter.

-Tungsten Fabric 3.1 supports multiqueue virtio interfaces for Ubuntu kernel-based router, only.
+OpenSDN 3.1 supports multiqueue virtio interfaces for Ubuntu kernel-based router, only.

 Multiqueue Virtio Overview